heshamelrefy/currency-exchange/README.md

 Run `yarn build:prod` or `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## App's Architecture

--   Used latest Angular CLI v14.0.2
+-   Used latest Angular CLI v17.3.5

 -   Used code scaffolding for effective working and clean development environment.
 Specialized `build`, `deploy`, `lint`, `pre-commit` scripts added to package.json.